romanpajak/the-first-react-project-made-on-a-bootcamp/react-project-1/README.md

-A simple website made using React, its link
+A simple website made on bootcamp using React.